MicrosoftDocs/cloud-adoption-framework/docs/adopt/migrate-modernize-approaches.md

 #### First to move

 Most things in an environment can be moved easily, and might even be able to be modernized without a significant modernization effort.
-These items can include basic web apps, advanced portals, new solutions, and any modernized solutions.
+Your first items to move could include:

+- Basic web apps
+- Advanced portals
+- New solutions
+- Any modernized solutions

 #### Next to move

-Usually what we see when we migrate next are things like high input and output transactional processing systems or regulatory and high business impact systems.
+Usually, what we see when we migrate next are things like high input and output transactional processing systems or regulatory and high business impact systems.
 Those items tend to be more difficult to do any kind of modernization on and migrations are a forced option many times.

 #### Hard or costly to move

-There's always a group of things that are hard to move like your legacy source, control systems, or workloads that can't modernize.
-They're going to require deep architectural change.
+There's always the following group of items that's hard to move:

+- HVA systems
+- PKI systems
+- Legacy source control
+- Workloads that can't be modernized
+- Workloads that require deep architectural change

 > [!IMPORTANT]
-> With regard to the last bullet in the previous image, *Workloads requiring deep architectural change*, if this scenario applies to you, you need *rearchitecture* rather than modernization.
+> If you have *workloads that require deep architectural change*, you need to *rearchitect* rather than modernize.
 In this case, use the [Microsoft Azure Well-Architected Framework](/azure/architecture/framework/).
-Additionally, the top row of bullets (shifting pieces of LoB apps to PowerApps, and so on) is also not part of modernization, it's [innovation](../innovate/index.md).
+Also, shifting pieces of LoB apps to PowerApps, and so on, is part of [innovation](../innovate/index.md), rather than modernization.

 You might have a small percentage of things that you take from a custom line of business app over to power apps.
-This task is outside of modernization and can be dealt with in the innovation space.
+This task is outside of modernization and can be handled in the [innovation](../innovate/index.md) space.

 ### Modernization

 Developers tend to build new apps cloud-natively using Serverless or PaaS technologies.
-You have options for modernizing existing apps, like using containers or Serverless to maximize cloud benefits, or lift and shift them into IaaS to take advantage of OPEX and cloud scale.
+Modernizing your existing apps employs using containers or Serverless to maximize cloud benefits, or [lift and shift](/virtualization/windowscontainers/quick-start/lift-shift-to-containers) into IaaS to take advantage of OPEX and cloud scale.

 For apps that aren't custom built, many businesses choose to retire and replace them using SaaS or low code apps.

 Some apps need to stay on premises due to regulatory or data sovereignty requirements or latency issues.
-It’s important to enable these apps to be cloud connected.
+It’s important to enable these apps to be cloud-connected.

-No matter where your applications run —in multicloud, on-premises, or at the edge— it's important to enable consistent identity, security, management, and compliance across distributed environments.
+No matter where your applications run, in multicloud, on-premises, or at the edge, it's important to enable consistent identity, security, management, and compliance across distributed environments.

 Usually about 35% of any on premises environment gets retired, rightsized, or eliminated during the cloud motion, although this percentage is a rough estimate.